-- Use Wrap Text on Row 15 so the labels are easier to see. • - Put the cell pointer on B16. - Click on the arrow next to AutoSum near the top • - Find the MAX listing and click on it. - Alignment Next, a formula will show up in your spreadsheet with cells Excel thinks you want to use.
+- Put the cell pointer on B16. - Click on the arrow next to AutoSum near the top - Find the MAX listing and click on it. - Next, a formula will show up in your spreadsheet with cells Excel thinks you want to use.
 Make sure they are B4 through M4.
-If they aren't, highlight those cells.
+If they aren't, highlight those cells. - Click the checkmark or press Enter. - Calculate the MAX monthly sales figure for the other colors plus the Total